josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 }
 ```

-<SideNote>You could also do this same thing with React's old class-based syntax, but it's being more or less phased out, so it doesn't seem worth going into here.</SideNote>
+<SideNote>You could also do this same thing with React's old class-based syntax, but it's not used much anymore, so I won't go into that here.</SideNote>

 Here's the same thing in Vue 2, in a `.vue` component file: